 I’m glad that you guys are doing this because people don’t even have awareness about biofuels.
 While fossil fuel like diesel or petrol is available just down the road.
 People didn’t want to take extra effort and access something that is not close to them.
 That’s why we brought this platform called Buyofuel.

 In doing that we also saw that the biofuel manufacturers had an issue availing feedstock for manufacturing.
-There is no structured way of logistics for the organic waste to reach the manufacturer and so a lot of this goes waste.
+There is no structured way of logistics for the organic waste to reach the manufacturer and so a lot of this goes to waste.

 In 2018 the government of India launched RUCO.
 In that, they mandated that used cooking oil in India should be given for biodiesel manufacturing.
 The reason for this legislation was because a major part of used cooking oil was primarily going for adulteration.
 While this can be used for biodiesel manufacturing and there was no organized way that the biodiesel manufacturers could source this.